Department of Culture, Society and Justice

 CRIM 302 Research Methods in Criminology (3 credits)

 This course will prepare students to conduct criminological research using a range of social science methods.
 The course is divided into four sections.
 In the first section, the class will explore the logic and process of social scientific research, with a focus on the connection between theory and methods, strategies of research design, the ethical responsibilities of researchers, and issues in sampling and measurement.
 The second section of the course examines some of the common data gathering techniques used by criminologists, such as experimental research, survey design, policy analysis, evaluation research, secondary analysis, crime mapping, and network analysis.
 The third section of the course examines the logic of qualitative research methods, including focus groups, interviewing, and ethnography.
 In the final section of the course, students use social science data to examine key strategies and techniques in quantitative data management and analysis.
+Typically Offered: Varies.

 Prereqs: CRIM 101

-CRIM 332 Sociology of Punishment (3 credits)
+CRIM 332 Punishment and Corrections (3 credits)

 CRIM 333 Elite and White Collar Crime (3 credits)

 The costs, causes, and control of crime by and against businesses and other organizations; the relationship between trust and white collar crime; the impact of the media in shaping perceptions of white collar crime.
+Typically Offered: Spring (Even Years).

-CRIM 334 Police and Social Control (3 credits)
+CRIM 334 Policing (3 credits)

-CRIM 335 Terrorism, Society and Justice (3 credits)
+CRIM 335 Terrorism & Counterterrorism (3 credits)

 CRIM 336 Comparative Criminal Justice Systems (3 credits)

-CRIM 337 Violence and Society (3 credits)
+CRIM 337 Violent Crime (3 credits)

 Explores the sources and types of violence, victims of violence, impact of firearms on violence, responses to violence by intergovernmental, national criminal justice systems, and non-state actors, and ways to reduce violence in society.
+Typically Offered: Spring and Spring (Odd Years).

-CRIM 338 Regulation of Vice (3 credits)
+CRIM 338 Vice Crime (3 credits)

 CRIM 339 Crime and the Media (3 credits)